 Peter Collingwood, The Techniques of Tablet Weaving, (1996) McMinnville, OR: Robin & Russ Handweavers.

-Weavers Hand: http://www.weavershand.com/
+Weavers Hand: https://www.weavershand.com/

 An excellent place to start browsing on the web for tablet weaving information.
 Many useful links here.

-Phiala’s String Page: http://www.stringpage.com/
+Phiala’s String Page: https://www.stringpage.com/